 The award is presented during the CPS Annual Conference.

-The Membership Subcommittee will judge candidates based on:
+The Executive Committee of the board will judge candidates based on:

 Nominations will be held for two consecutive years but must be formally resubmitted following the two year period to be reconsidered.
 A maximum of two life memberships will be granted per year.